Celebrity, the press and the hospitality industry

 Probably the BBC's highest-paid star

-Paid £6million a year for his TV chat show, Radio 2 show and film review programme
+Paid £6million a year for his TV chat show, Radio 2 show and film programme

 - Spanish waiter Manuel in BBC's Fawlty Towers with John Cleese